 - The homegrown and organic food - all included in the rates

-- The pool is currently closed, but you can swim in the beautiful, warm lake
+- No swimming pool, but you can swim in the beautiful, warm lakes

 - No internet or mobile phone connectivity; it won't suit those seeking all mod cons